Origin theories of Christopher Columbus: Support for the Genoese origin from contemporary European writers

 Columbus's Genoese birth is confirmed by the works of the English Hakluyt (1601), of the Spaniard Antonio de Herrera (1612), the great Spanish dramatist Lope de Vega (1614), a paper manuscript dated 1626, conserved in Madrid's National Library, the works of the German Filioop Cluwer (1677), the German Giovanni Enrico Alsted (1649), the French Dionisio Petau (1724), and the Spaniard Luigi de Marmol (1667).
 This list represents the early writings of non-Italians.
-There were sixty-two Italian testimonies between 1502 and 1600.
-Of these fourteen are from Ligurian writers.
-It may be obvious, but not useless, to underline that the Venetians' (e.g. Trevisan's and Ramusio's) recognition of Columbus's Genoese birth constitutes a testimony as impartial as that of the Spaniards, French, and Portuguese.
+In addition, there were sixty-two Italian testimonies between 1502 and 1600.
+Of these, fourteen are from Ligurian writers.

 Conformable to the testament in Seville (3 July 1539) is the evidence of Ferdinand Columbus, who states that his father was conterraneo (of the same country) with Mons.
 Agostino Giustiniani, who was, beyond all doubt, born at Genoa:

 Other information

 Other testimony of contemporary or succeeding authors include: